MAX 10 KG

-- alternatively, purchase during the online check-in process up to 3 hours before departure You can also pay at the airport when you arrive, but fees will be far higher.
+- alternatively, purchase during the online check-in process up to three hours before departure.
+You can also pay at the airport when you arrive, but fees will be far higher.
 We recommend booking online if you can.

 Size and weight

 Checked-in bag types:

 - 32 kg checked-in bag